-The most popular options when it comes to finding an appropriate home for deceased estate items is through selling.
-However, this process is not always a walk in the park more so when dealing with a complex family.
+The most popular option when it comes to finding an appropriate home for deceased estate items is through selling.
+However, this process is not always a walk in the park, especially when dealing with a complex family.

 First, before selling any of the deceased estate items, have a look at the will.
 This helps to prevent any legal nightmare that may arise among siblings and close relatives.

-When it comes to selling, the estate is viewed as the net worth of the deceased in the eyes of the law.
+When it comes to selling, the estate is viewed as the deceased’s net worth in the eyes of the law.
 It can include the whole house with everything included, land assets, superannuations, investments, furniture and any other valuables.

-- A deceased estate item can be categorized under sellable when:
+- A deceased estate item can be categorised under sellable when:

 1. It meets all the legal requirements about the transfer of deceased estate property ownership

-Properties under sole ownership are not sellable where the deceased did not leave a legal document that validates transfer of ownership.
+Properties under sole ownership are not sellable where the deceased did not leave a legal document that validates the transfer of ownership.
 They include investments and bank accounts.
-Joint ownership, on the other hand, can only be transferred under the collateral terms drafted between or among the parties before the demise of the person.
+On the other hand, joint ownership can only be transferred under the collateral terms drafted between or among the parties before the person’s demise.

 To be on the safer side of the world, talk to an experienced attorney.
 This will help you with determining the type of ownership under which the deceased estate items fall for easy transfer.